AdamFHolt/ModelCollection/models/Gianni2025/README.md

 The folder contains the world builder files for idealized Philippine Sea Plate slab/tectonic geometries.
-These models were created by Zonglin Guo for the subduction models within Gianni et al., 2025 (doi...).
+These models were created by Zonglin Guo (U. Miami) for the subduction models within Gianni et al., 2025 (doi...).
 Below are brief descriptions of the model files:

 1) single-slab.wb: